PrathxmOp/dab-downloader/README.md

 **"Something that worked yesterday is broken today"**
 - ✅ **First step:** Check for and install the latest update
-- ✅ Check the Signal group for known issues
+- ✅ Check the Discord group for known issues
 - ✅ Report the issue with your version number

 **"Failed to get album/artist/track"**